 Show ContentsHampshire Surname History

-Hampshire is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
-The name is derived from when the Hampshire family once lived in the village of Hallamshire in the West Riding of Yorkshire.
+The ancestry of the name Hampshire dates from the ancient Anglo-Saxon culture of Britain.
+It comes from when the family lived in the village of Hallamshire in the West Riding of Yorkshire.

 Early Origins of the Hampshire family